 The board of Trustees of the Gina Bachauer International Piano Foundation, based in Salt Lake City, has chosen as its new artistic director Douglas Humphreys.

+Founder and artistic director Dr. Paul Pollei will retire and will retain the title of Founder and Artistic Director, Emeritus.
 During the 37 years of Bachauer competition history, approximately 1,500 pianists have competed, more than $430,000 prize money has been awarded, and countless careers have been launched.

 Humpherys was the Gold Medal winner of the first Gina Bachauer International Piano Competition in 1976.